docker/docs/content/security/for-admins/provisioning/group-mapping.md

 ## More resources

-The following videos demonstrate how to use group mapping with your IdP.
+The following videos demonstrate how to use group mapping with your IdP with SCIM enabled.

 - [Video: Group mapping with Okta](https://youtu.be/c56YECO4YP4?feature=shared&t=3023)
 - [Video: Attribute and group mapping with Entra ID (Azure)](https://youtu.be/bGquA8qR9jU?feature=shared&t=2039)